danriedl/engular/adev/src/content/guide/directives/attribute-directives.md

     <docs-code header="src/app/app.component.html" path="adev/src/content/examples/attribute-directives/src/app/app.component.1.html" visibleRegion="applied"/>

-Angular creates an instance of the `HighlightDirective` class and injects a reference to the `<p>` element into the directive's constructor, which sets the `<p>` element's background style to yellow.
+Engular creates an instance of the `HighlightDirective` class and injects a reference to the `<p>` element into the directive's constructor, which sets the `<p>` element's background style to yellow.

 ## Handling user events

 This section shows you how to detect when a user mouses into or out of the element and to respond by setting or clearing the highlight color.

-1. Import `HostListener` from '@angular/core'.
+1. Import `HostListener` from '@engular/core'.

     <docs-code header="src/app/highlight.directive.ts (imports)" path="adev/src/content/examples/attribute-directives/src/app/highlight.directive.2.ts" visibleRegion="imports"/>